 Livestock producers have been exploring sprouted fodder as an alternative livestock feed that greatly reduces the amount of water used compared with field production.
 Read an overview of the process.
 Note that certified organic livestock and poultry producers must use certified organic seed in producing their sprouted fodder.

 Crop Insurance Sign-Ups: Sign-ups for crop insurance through the Risk Management Agency (RMA) have ended for the year.
 As noted in this CCOF blog entry, organic producers now have expanded crop insurance options, something to keep in mind when planning for next year.

 The Farm Service Agency manages a Non-Insured Crop Disaster Assistance Program (NAP).
 While the deadline has passed for this year, application closing dates for 2015 coverage have been announced.
+Sign-ups for nursery crops close May 1, 2014, and other closing dates occur this year, so check out the schedule if you are thinking about applying.
 This program provides financial assistance to producers of non-insurable crops when yields/inventory are less than 50% of expected or more than 35% of planting is prevented due to natural disasters, including drought.
 Producers must apply for coverage by the application closing date and pay a service fee (which is waived for producers who demonstrate limited resources).
 Producers with a 3-year non-farm average adjusted gross income greater than $500,000 are not eligible.
 Farmers have 15 days to file a Notice of Loss after noticing or experiencing loss.
 Click here for more information on NAP.
 Contact your local FSA office for more information.